calebHankins/synthwave87/README.md

 ## How

 - I'm using John Papa's [Winter is Coming (Dark Blue)](https://marketplace.visualstudio.com/items?itemName=johnpapa.winteriscoming) Code theme as a base
 - **Below here there be dragons.
 Read the Disclaimers / Words of caution and access the risk before continuing.
-[I'd recommend backing up vscode settings before trying this](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) in case you have to nukle your install from orbit**
+[I'd recommend backing up vscode settings before trying this](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) in case you have to nuke your install from orbit**
 - [Custom CSS](synthwave87.css) forked from the way better [SynthWave '84 Code theme](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode)
 - Custom CSS applied via [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css)
 - Instead of heeding the warnings about modifying core vscode files, toggle off the [Unsupported] vscode title bar header by [fixing the vscode checksums](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums)